Kinslee loves chicken. Ok…I should clarify that. She loves fried chicken from restaurants, but turns her nose up to chicken I cook at home.

 Pour 1 cup of buttermilk into a bowl.

-Take a piece of chicken and allow it to drip for a few seconds.
+Take a piece of chicken from the buttermilk soak and allow it to drip for a few seconds.

 Place the chicken in the flour mixture and turn to coat.